-There are two main types of book reviews.
-This piece focuses on the six hundred- to eight hundred-word book reviews found traditionally in the back of the Army's journals.
+First, it is important to note that there are two main types of book reviews.
+This piece focuses on the six-hundred- to eight-hundred-word book reviews found traditionally in the back of the Army's journals.
 These reviews help readers identify and screen books.
-Alternatively, review essays either take a book as the starting point for a new but related essay or may review several books at once.6 They are a more advanced and less common form, and not the focus of this article.
+Alternatively, review essays either take a book as the starting point for a new but related essay or may review several books at once.7 They are a more advanced and less common form, and not the focus of this article.
+The Army's journals almost exclusively review new, nonfiction books.8